medic/cht-docs/content/en/apps/guides/debugging/secure-sharing-of-developer-instance.md

 * You have a local dev instance set up of cht-core https://github.com/medic/cht-core/blob/master/DEVELOPMENT.md
 * You have medic-android repo checked out and can compile the android app from scratch https://github.com/medic/medic-android/
 * You  have the generic Medic Mobile app installed on your android device https://play.google.com/store/apps/details?id=org.medicmobile.webapp.mobile&hl=en_US
-* You have an Ubuntu >18.04 server with a public IP and a DNS entry that you can SSH into and have sudo on
+* You have a server running Ubuntu 18.04 or later with a public IP and a DNS entry that you can SSH into and have sudo on
 * You have apache >2.4.29 installed on the Ubuntu server and can add a new vhost to it, including an SSL cert. (nginx could be used instead as well, but not covered here)
 * You have certbot installed from letsencrypt.org

 For reference, any of the cheap servers out there (Digital Ocean has a $5/mo server https://digitalocean.com/) will enable you to do this.

-## Warning!!1!
-Be extra careful with this process!
-The end result will be that your development instance will be accessible to the internet.
-If you have simple logins and passwords like "admin/test.223" because you thought it was just your local dev instance and it doesn't matter, now it matters!
-Whenever you're not using the SSH tunnel for testing, shut it down so not remote access is allowed.

-Never expose a development instance to the internet where you've replicated production data locally.
-Well, maybe not never, but with extreme care and intention.
 ## Steps
 1. Create a DNS entry.
 Let's assume it's `cht.domain.com`.
 It should point to the IP of your Ubuntu server.
 If you do not already have a domain name with DNS services that you can use, you can sign up for a free service to do this like [noip.com](https://www.noip.com/remote-access).
 1. On your Ubuntu server, create a new apache vhost in `/etc/apache2/sites-available/100-cht.domain.com.conf` with the following contents: